Invisibleman1002/dynaHTML/README.md

 Currently I've only tested on the esp8266 series, but should work on esp32.
 Again, untested at this point.

-Since it is manipualting the Configuration struct, you could update the callback to save to an alternate location.
+Since it is manipulating the Configuration struct, you could update the callback to save to an alternate location.
 I've only testing using the EEPROM but since the class only updates the pointer to the configuration data and your callback saves the info, I imagine any storage could be used.

 I created another project where I used Milligram (https://milligram.io/) for my style.
 Its a small framework, but to include it as a string in this project, I extracted only the parts I needed for the form fields I'm using.